spacetelescope/jwst/docs/jwst/introduction.rst

     $ strun <class_name or cfg_file> <input_file>

-The first argument to ``strun`` must be either the python class name of the step or pipeline to be run, or the name of a configuration (.cfg) file for the desired step or pipeline (see `Configuration Files`_ below for more details).
+The first argument to ``strun`` must be either the python class name of the step or pipeline to be run, or the name of a configuration (.asdf or .cfg) file for the desired step or pipeline (see `Configuration Files`_ below for more details).
 The second argument to ``strun`` is the name of the input data file to be processed.